-There a few regulations and rules of etiquette to help keep the river available and enjoyable for your next visit.
+There are a few regulations and rules of etiquette to help keep the river available and enjoyable for your next visit.
 Also see the Safety page for additional tips to help make your river experience a good one.

 Personal Floatation Devices

 PFDs or life jackets are required by Nebraska law for all boaters under age 13 and recommended for all other river users.

 Alcoholic beverages may be neither possessed nor consumed in the Fort Niobrara National Wildllife Refuge, including on the portion of the river within it.
 Alcohol may be possessed, but not consumed in the Mid Niobrara Natural Resource District boat landing.
 Private campgrounds may have their own regulations.
 Remember that alcohol affects your coordination, balance and judgement, skills that are necessary to safely float the river.

 Glass and Styrofoam